stanfordnlp/dspy/docs/api/language_model_clients/aws.md

 ### Constructor

-The constructor initializes the base class `LM` and the `AWSProvider` class.
+The constructor initializes the base class `LM` and the `AWSModel` class.

 ```python
 class AWSMistral(AWSModel):